 Field-hunting tip

-Look in metamorphic serpentinites country — that is the host setting where antigorite typically forms.
+Look in metamorphic serpentinites country, the host setting where antigorite typically forms.
 If you start seeing chromite, magnetite, diopside in float, you are in the right ground.
 Field specimens usually show a platy to fibrous, often massive or foliated habit, so train your eye for that shape before scanning the outcrop.